 The shopping madness that followed every Thanksgiving Day called for extra security, and the police worked extra hours to handle the crowds.
 Hence, the third theory says that they started referring to this day as Black Friday, and the term just caught on.

-Encouraged by the success of retail outlets and online shops on Black Friday and Cyber Monday in the US, Amazon introduced exclusive deals in the UK in 2010 on these days.
-Many other retail giants like Asda, the supermarket chain owned by Walmart followed suit and introduced their own Black Friday and Cyber Monday sales.
+Encouraged by the success of retail outlets and online shops on Black Friday and Cyber Monday in the US, Amazon introduced exclusive deals in the UK in 2010.
+Many other retail giants like Asda, the supermarket chain owned by Walmart, followed suit and introduced their Black Friday and Cyber Monday sales.
 Since then, these days see huge crowds shopping in different parts of the UK.

 Last year, Black Friday and Cyber Monday online sales surpassed offline sales in the UK.
 Online shoppers spent a total of £1.49 billion in 2018.
 Northern Ireland registered an average spend of £285 per person on both days.
-In 2014, Black Friday and Cyber Monday sales in the UK surpassed those in the US.
+In 2014, Black Friday and Cyber Monday sales in the UK surpassed US sales.

 Canadians loved America’s concept of ‘shopping’ days and started making trips to the USA to take advantage of the deals retailers provided there on Black Friday.
 The Retail Council of Canada took a survey wherein 43% of Canadians said that they are planning to go to the US for Black Friday shopping.